MickDuprez/go-window/03 - getting a buffer/README.md

 the main window to create multiple panels of different graphics buffers.
 These can be used for things like different views or scales of the same image.
-The screen buffer/s needs to be renewed on resizing of the main window to resize itself. there doesn't appear to be any methods to resize it which makes sense as it would have to return a new buffer anyway to organise memory.
+The screen buffer/s needs to be renewed on resizing of the main window to resize itself.
+There doesn't appear to be any methods to resize it which makes sense as it would have to return a new buffer anyway to organise memory.
 There is also a Texture you can grab from the screen which I haven't looked into yet.